fabiovinotti/FSKit/README.md

 ### Handling Errors

-All errors thrown in FSKit are of type <code>FSError</code> and have a <code> localizedDescription </code> describing what went wrong.
+All errors thrown in FSKit are of type <code>FSError</code> and have a property <code>localizedDescription</code> describing what went wrong.

 ## License